vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Cluster_Upgrade/k8s_AKS_cluster_Upgrade.md

   `kubectl get nodes`
 ![Preview](./Images/k8s21.png)

-* verify kubectl version ensure client and server should be same version, but in my it is difference but thats ok its just for demonstration purpose.
+* verify kubectl version ensure client and server should be same version, but in my case it is difference but thats ok its just for demonstration purpose.

    `kubectl version`
 ![Preview](./Images/k8s22.png)